 At this point, many of us in ministry may be thinking something like this:

 But I don’t live in an area where there’s a lot of racial tension.
 The children in my church aren’t really exposed to racial prejudice or discrimination directly.
 In fact, our children don’t even notice people of different colors or races.
-Don’t we just have to teach children that we’re all created in the image of God and that it’s important to love everyone, no matter what?
+Don’t we just have to teach children that we’re all created in the image of God?
+That it’s important to love everyone, no matter what?

-Yes, we need to teach children to love everyone, but it’s even more important to unpack what it means to “love everyone.”
-Children need to learn that God created us the same and he created us different.
+Yes, we need to teach children to love everyone.
+However, it’s even more important to unpack what it means to “love everyone.”
+Children need to learn that God created us the same and he created us differently.

 The late Dallas Willard, philosophy expert and author of Knowing Christ Today, said we often unknowingly pick up beliefs and attitudes just like a wool jacket might pick up lint, and it takes an intentional effort to deal with all that “lint.”
 When we choose to not teach children about racial differences, they’ll implicitly pick up attitudes, assumptions, and stereotypes about race from our cultural landscape— and it begins a lot sooner than most of us assume.

 Sociologists Debra van Ausdale and Joe Feagin spent 11 months observing and interviewing children at a preschool to discover how children dealt with race and racial differences among themselves.
 Their eye-opening findings are published in a book entitled The First R: How Children Learn Race and Racism.